moldham74/AussieCAS/index.md

 The website is updated regualarly with new articles that I find and post on either my [Linkedin](https://www.linkedin.com/in/oldhamma) or [Twitter](https://twitter.com/maoldham74) sites.

 ## What are complex adaptive systems, and why are they important?
+A complex adaptive system (CAS) can be found anywhere from an ecological to an economic system.
+The key characteristics of these systems are that the agents within the system interact in a non-linear fashion with other agents, and their environment resulting in collective behavior.
+This is turn makesthe system non-predictable beyond a certain temporal window.

 ## Why study Computational Social Science?